0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 Over the summer of 2010 Satoshi authors a few critical software changes.
 For example [checkpoints](#2010-release-0-3-2) are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
 A node enforcing these checkpoint rejects blocks which do not hash to a hard coded block hash for a specific block height.
 Checkpoints are added by Satoshi alone.
+In theory allowing Satoshi to control what chain the whole network follows.
 {: .text-justify}

 A few days later Satoshi releases the first consensus change in [version v0.3.3](#2010-release-0-3-3).
 Satoshi urges users to upgrade.
-Over the next month [multiple minor releases](#2010-release-multiple-0-3-xx) are published.
+Over the next month multiple [minor releases](#2010-release-multiple-0-3-xx) are published.
 One of the fixes a [critical overflow bug](#2010-bug-overflow-bug) which was exploited to create two high value UTXOs.
 Satoshi advises miners to reorg the blocks containing these transactions.
 {: .text-justify}